 ††††† (21) If emergency care is needed, it shall be provided.

 ††††† Section 2.
 Medical Transfers pursuant to KRS 441.560.
-(1) A jailer may request that a prisoner be transferred to the department for necessary medical treatment and care if the prisoner:
+(1) A jailer, jail administrator, or jail personnel may request that a prisoner be transferred to the department for necessary medical treatment and care if the prisoner:

 ††††† (a) Is injured;